jorge-armando-navarro-flores/jorge-armando-navarro-flores/README.md

 </h1>

 <h3>I am a passionate information technology student who thrives on solving challenging and engaging IT problems.
-My particular interests lie in the realms of automation and integrating powerful APIs and technologies, such as the OpenAI API and TensorFlow Hub.
+My particular interests lie in the realms of automation and integrating powerful APIs and technologies, such as the OpenAI API, TensorFlow Hub, and cloud services AI APIs.
 I am driven to create exceptional products that can automate our daily tasks, enhancing convenience and improving our lives.
+<br><br>
 I firmly believe that technology serves as a remarkable and enjoyable means of advancing the world for the better.</h3>